 Distribution must not invade classrooms, interfere with classes, infringe on dormitory regulations, or be done in a manner that adds to litter on the campus.
 Organizations proposing to distribute printed material on the campus must obtain permission from the Office of Student Life.
+If such permission is not obtained or if materials are posted in areas other than those that are approved, posted materials will be removed.
 The purpose of this permission, with the requirements which may accompany it, is to protect the appearance and the normal operation of the campus, not to censor materials beyond the limits set in "B" above.